Supernova1114/ROS2-Camera-Streamer/README.md

 - Test encoder services using `ros2 launch camera_streamer config_test.launch.py`.
 Make sure the **camera name** is specified.

 ## Notes:
 - Seem to only be able to use two cameras per physical USB controller.
-May need to update GStreamer API configuration to allocate less memory the camera?
+May need to update GStreamer API configuration to allocate less memory to the device?